dotnet-campus/DotNetCampus.CommandLine/docs/en/README.md

 Two kebab-case usages here: the `Command` attribute and the `Option` attribute.
 You can accept:

 - DotNet/Gnu style: `demo.exe open command-line --option-name value`
-- PowerShell style: `demo.exe Open CommandLine -OptionName value`
+- Windows style: `demo.exe Open CommandLine -OptionName value`
 - CMD style: `demo.exe Open CommandLine /optionName value`

 If you instead write them in other styles, you might get results different from expectations (or maybe intentional):